rorymckinley/make-rails/README.md

 ### Facebook Bot

-This is a basic facebook bot that integrates with Root's insurance APi.
+This is a basic facebook bot that integrates with Root's insurance API.
 It has the following three commands:
 1. Get a list of all phone brands
 2. Get a list of all phones made by `brand`
 3. Get the value of a specific `phone`